Elder-of-Ozone/schwarzschild-radius/README.md

+Status: Current broken while moving towards MVC
+* Need to add automated building, testing and all those other git plugins

 # Schwarzschild Radius

 Schwarzschild Radius is a multiplayer turn-based strategy game.
 It is loosely based on a game I played almost a decade ago called Dark Galaxy.
 If you remember the game, this may be for you.